 On successful completion of the course students will be able to:

-3. acquire knowledge of the German-speaking world and appropriate modes of interaction in German-speaking society
+3. Identify and apply appropriate modes of interaction in German-speaking society informed by cross-cultural competence.

 This course follows on from GRMN1501.
 It consolidates and expands on the major grammatical structures through content that features cultural, social, geographical, historical and political aspects of German-speaking societies.
 Students will further develop the four metaskills (listening, speaking, reading and writing), which will allow them